Absence of measurement-induced entanglement transition due to feedback-induced skin effect: Feedback-induced skin effect

+The asymptotic behavior, therefore, predicts the area-law entanglement scaling $S \le c/2\gamma$ for arbitrary $L$, thus proving the area-law entanglement scaling in the $\gamma \rightarrow 0$ limit.

+To complete the analysis, in Appendix~\ref{numerics-gen}, we explicitly calculate the trajectory-averaged entanglement entropy (as well as the classical entropy) for the monitored dynamics.
+We observe that in the periodic boundary conditions, the entanglement entropy scaling indeed undergoes a logarithm-to-area-law transition, while this transition is missing in the open boundary conditions.
+Also, to show the effect of the trajectory variance, as well as find a tighter bound on the entanglement entropy, we calculate the $\overline{S_\text{cl}[\{\langle n_i \rangle\}]}$.

-In the above analysis, we consider only the $\theta = \pi$ case in Eq.~(\ref{eq:cond-gate}), while similar MISE appears for arbitrary $\theta$.
+In the above analysis, we consider only the $\theta = \pi$ case in the feedback operator, while similar FISE appears for arbitrary $\theta$.
 In Appendix~\ref{different-theta}, we show the numerical results for $\theta \ne \pi$.
 The length of the domain wall, however, is minimized at $\theta = \pi$.
-When $\theta$ approaches zero, we expect that the MISE still appears, although with a large domain wall that may exceed the numerical simulation capability.
-Therefore, for the projector $P_i$ in Eq.~(\ref{eq:projector}), arbitrary measurement feedback can result in an extreme boundary sensitivity due to MISE.
+When $\theta$ approaches zero, we expect that the FISE still appears, although with a large domain wall that may exceed the numerical simulation capability.
+Therefore, for the projector $P_i$, the FISE is not a fine-tuned phenomenon and may appear for a large class of feedback operations.

-\textit{Interacting system.}--- In the following, we demonstrate that MISE persists in the interacting system.
-We will focus on the Hamiltonian with nearest neighbor density-density interaction:

-The continuous monitoring is the same as the free fermion case.
-We note that previously, the MIPT for the interacting system is usually on the quantum circuit system with projective measurement.
-Meanwhile, we show in Fig.~\ref{Fig4}(a) that systems under continuous monitoring also support a similar entanglement transition (under periodic boundary conditions).
-Under open boundary conditions, we show in Fig.~\ref{Fig4}(b) a typical dynamical trajectory, which is qualitatively the same as MISE appearing in monitored free fermion systems.

-In the presence of MISE, the only active part of the dynamics is the formation and fluctuation of the domain wall.
-This enables us to simulate the time evolution for large system sizes using the TEBD algorithm \cite{TEBD-1, TEBD-2} based on the matrix-product states \cite{mps-1,mps-2}.
-We calculate the steady-state classical entropy for different $\gamma$, with system size $L$ up to $50$ [see Fig.~\ref{Fig4}(c)].
-The numerics shows that at least for $\gamma > 0.4$, the classical entropy satisfies the similar scaling law:

-This scaling implies the numerical hardness in the small $\gamma$ regime.
-Although we are not able to numerically check the scaling behavior in the small $\gamma$ limit, from the finite size simulation, we obtain the same scaling law as in Eq.~({\ref{eq:scaling-form}) [as displayed in Fig.~\ref{Fig4}(d)].
-Therefore, we expect that in the thermodynamics limit, when $L \gg \gamma^{-1}$, the density of the entanglement entropy approaches zero, indicating an area law.

-\textit{Discussion.}--- In this work, we consider the effect of imperfect monitoring, formulated as a projective measurement followed by unitary feedback, on the measurement-induced phase transition.
-The discovery of the measurement-induced skin effect suggests that conditional feedback can qualitatively change the nonequilibrium steady state.
-Therefore, the entanglement phase structure may be enriched when considering dynamics under generalized measurements.
-Also, this study shows that MISE may appear in open or (generalized) monitored systems.
-This provides a route to experimentally implement a many-body skin effect without post-selection.